Trashinated1/xcloud-keyboard-mouse-inftrial/README.md

 ### ✅ Respects your privacy

-- No keyboard/mouse data (or any other data for that matter) is ever recorded or sent anywhere from your computer
+- No keyboard/mouse data is ever recorded or sent anywhere from your computer
 - The extension only runs on [xCloud](https://xbox.com/play) and [gamepad-tester.com](https://gamepad-tester.com); not other sites you visit

 ## How to enable